ritog/ritog/README.md

 ___

 - I am interested in cutting edge **Deep Learning**
-- Focused in the area of **Computer Vision**
+- I am deeply interested in Computational Neuroscience and Scientific Machine Learning
+- I love functional and array languages
 - Interested in Mathematics
 - Currently building a computer from scratch from first principles
-- Learning Embedded AI from HarvardX
+- Learning Embedded AI
 - Love to learn new programming languages (knows Haskell, Julia, Elixir, Racket, OCaml, but hasn't worked with them professionally)